 - Shower immediately after sweating or working out

 Treating the Inflammation

-Topical antibiotic creams, such as Bacitracin or Neosporin can be effective in clearing up minor infections.
-While oral antibiotics are not generally prescribed, they can be effective in more serious or recurring cases.
+Topical antibiotic creams, such as Bacitracin or Neosporin, can effectively clear up minor infections or Folliculitis.
+While oral antibiotics are not generally prescribed, they can be effective in more severe or recurring cases.

-A yeast infection can also cause folliculitis.
-An anti fungal cream or shampoo is used to treat the infection in those cases.
-Antibiotics are not effective for this type of folliculitis.
+A yeast infection can also cause Folliculitis.
+Antifungal cream or shampoo is used to treat the infection in those cases.
+Antibiotics are not effective for this type of Folliculitis.

-Eosinophilic folliculitis often produces symptoms of intense itching.
-Doctors will often prescribe a topical steroid to address this symptom.
+Eosinophilic Folliculitis often produces symptoms of intense itching.
+Doctors will usually prescribe a topical steroid to address this symptom.

 Prevention of Folliculitis

-Once you have cleared your inflammation, it is important to start putting steps in place to make sure that it does not return.
+Once you have cleared your inflammation, it is vital to start putting steps in place to ensure it does not return.
 In addition to washing with a mild antibacterial cleanser and showering immediately after a hard workout or any other sweat-inducing activities, you will also want to:

-- Refrain from sharing towels, face cloths or razors with anyone else
+- Refrain from sharing towels, face clothes, or razors with anyone else.

-- Only use properly maintained hot tubs, spas, or heated pools
+- Only use appropriately maintained hot tubs, spas, or heated pools

 - Wear loose clothing in breathable materials